JetBrains/teamcity-documentation/topics/build-failure-conditions.md

 When using Regex, you can refer to the regular expression or its parts from the "_Failure message_" field (for example, refer to specific [capturing groups](https://www.regular-expressions.info/brackets.html) with `$N` where `N` is the group number).
 This allows including the matching error text into the failure message displayed in the build results.

+TeamCity creates a build problem only for the first text occurrence found in a build log.
+To report a build problem on each found match, disable the option _Create build problem only on the first match_.
+For example, a build tool sends multiple errors that correspond to the specified search rule.
+It can be easier to identify issues in your code when you have a separate build problem for each error.

 ### Stopping Build Immediately

 You can stop a build immediately on encountering a specified text in the build log or when a certain build metric, specified using the _Fail build on metric change_ condition, is exceeded.